Mennauu/browser-technologies-1819/README.md

 <!-- ☝️ replace this description with a description of your own work -->
 ## Introduction
-This Beat Box Kit website is made as part of a course from [@cmda-minor-web 18-19](https://github.com/cmda-minor-web/browser-technologies-1819).
+This Beat Box Kit is made as part of a course from [@cmda-minor-web 18-19](https://github.com/cmda-minor-web/browser-technologies-1819).
 In this course I had to make a website with the aim that all users, with all browser can see the core functionality.
 The idea was to build the website based on [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).

 Some resources possess an emoticon to help you understand which type of content you may find: